kwhitejr/homepage/content/blog/modals-for-enterprise/index.md

+---
+title: Modal Component for Enterprise
+date: "2021-XX-XX"
+description: "Build an enterprise-level production-ready modal functionality from the ground up."
+status: DRAFT
+---

 # Modal Component
-### Build enterprise-level production-ready modal functionality from the ground up.
+### Build an enterprise-level production-ready modal functionality from the ground up.

 ## Motivation
-Modal is one of those components that seems fairly straightforward: hide this thing until I want to see it,  overlay it on top of the screen when I do.
+Modal is one of those components that seems fairly straightforward: hide this thing until I want to see it, then overlay it on top of the screen when I do.
 Basic `if`/`else` stuff.
 Once you begin digging in, however, you find yourself surrounded by murky questions...
 * What happens when two modals want to be open? _How do I manage state?_
 * How do I ensure that the modal behavior meets accessibility requirements? _What are those requirements, anyhow?_
 * How is a `modal` different from a `dialog`?
 Is there a difference? _But why?_